There are different kinds of spiritual gifts but the same Spirit;

 Volunteer to serve breakfast once a month at Sharing & Caring Hands, the Twin Cities homeless shelter.

 Saint Patrick’s Volunteers prepare and serve evening meals at Grace Place twice a month.
 Grace Place offers short term transitional housing, along with medical care, resources and moral support to help clients and families become self sufficient.
 Grace Place is run by the Salvation Army and is located in New Richmond, WI.

 Support for our Sister Parish of San Jose in Yalpemech, Guatemala.
 Group meets once a month on the third Tuesday.

 Click to find out more about our Sister Parish

 H.O.M.E.
 (Hudson Outreach Meals for Everyone)

-An offshoot of the Social Concerns Committee, twice a month the backpack committee distributes the green collection bags, collects and stores the filled bags, packs the backpacks, and delivers them to the schools.
+An offshoot of the Faith in Action Committee, twice a month the backpack committee distributes the green collection bags, collects and stores the filled bags, packs the backpacks, and delivers them to the schools.
 There they are distributed to children of families who are in need of nutritional assistance.

-An offshoot of the Social Concerns Committee, this group orders and sells fair trade, organic coffee from Peace Coffee of Minneapolis.
+An offshoot of the Faith in Action Committee, this group orders and sells Wildflyer Coffee which is an organization out of Minneapolis that helps to combat youth experiencing homelessness, helping them with dignified employment opportunities.
 Volunteers sell coffee after all Masses the first and third Sunday of each month.
-During holiday seasons, we also sell tea, hot chocolate and chocolate bars.

 The Blood Drive is at Saint Patrick Church on the first Monday in May and December each year.
 Help is needed in various administrative areas.